OT Law – Restrictive Not Prescriptive

 Testimonies refer to the outcome.
 The end of a life that honors God’s commands is usually very different to the end of one that doesn’t.

-The fear of God is employed any time we take unavoidable action in undesirable situations which on the surface seem contradictory to God’s stated commands and statutes.
+Fear, specifically the fear of God, is employed any time we take unavoidable action in difficult situations which on the surface seem contradictory to God’s stated commands and statutes.

 David, for example, took and ate bread from the Tabernacle, designated only for priests.
 He, and the priest who gave him the bread, were acting outside regulation but in character with God-fearing men and were honored by God for doing so.

-Old Testament law is a perfect example of molding an imperfect legal framework for an errant society.
+Old Testament law is a perfect example of molding an imperfect legal framework for an errant but shifting society.
 We still need that today.

 [...]
 To understand the difference between “Commands” which Jesus upheld as eternal and “statutes” which are constantly changing go here. [...]